Tankala-Neeraja/Virtual_HR_Interview_Q-A_Prediction/README.md

-# 🤖 Virtual HR Interview Q&A Prediction App
+# 🤖 Virtual HR Interview Q&A Prediction

 The **Virtual HR Interview Q&A Predictor** is an AI-powered web application that generates personalized HR interview questions and answers based on a user's resume.
 Built using **Flask**, **Python**, and **Google Gemini AI**, the app provides